awaldlza/pre-ingest-scripts/README.md

 If Jhove validation is added to the process for the files where Droid and Siegfried get the same result a jhove validation is executed.
 The result of this validation, potential errors and their ID are written to the in additional columns of the csv file.
-The results of the jhove process are also stored as xml files in a separate folder.
+If the file is detected as Not Well-Formed or Well-Formed, but not valid, the results of the jhove process are also stored as xml files in a separate folder.

 ##### copies of problematic files